Cilia Flores: Nepotism

 Flores was accused of nepotism with individuals claiming that several of her close relatives became employees of the National Assembly while she was a deputy.
-According to Tal Cual, 16 relatives of Flores were in an office while she was in the National Assembly.
-Flores responded to the reporters who shared the nepotism allegations stating it was part of a smear campaign, calling them "mercenaries of the pen".
+According to Tal Cual, 16 relatives of Flores were in office while she was in the National Assembly.
+Flores responded to the reporters who shared the nepotism allegations stating it was part of a black campaign, calling them "mercenaries of the pen".
 Both opposition and members of the government denounced the alleged nepotism calling it an injustice, with one PSUV member taking the allegations to Venezuela's Ministry of Labour.
 In 2012, relatives of Flores were removed from office though some received other occupations in the government a year later.

+In a 2013 interview with La Vanguardia, Flores defended the presence of her family members in government, stating, "My family got in based on their own merits...
+I am proud of them, and I will defend their work as many times as necessary."

 According to journalist Maibort Petit, Flores' son, Walter Jacob Gavidia Flores, whose last salary through 2015 was less than $1,000, made multiple international trips in 2015 and 2016 on private flights costing approximately $20,000 per trip.
 Gavidia Flores spent most of his time in the United States, though he also took chartered flights to France, Germany, Malta and Spain.